 Students who enter the graduate program with advanced standing (e.g., MD/PhD students and others who have already taken graduate-level courses in chemistry) may request permission from the Graduate Student Advising Committee to earn credit for a core course by taking an examination.
 Normally, this “credit by examination” option is available only to students who have previously taken a graduate-level course similar to one of this department’s core courses, as determined by the course instructor.
 Earning credit by examination involves the assignment of a letter grade based on an oral or written examination, at the discretion of the core course instructor.
 A course passed by examination counts towards the requirements for the 12-credit requirement.

 There are no cumulative exams in the Department of Chemistry at the University of Pittsburgh.

-All PhD students are required to complete their comprehensive examination by the end of the first term of their third year in Chemistry.
-After completing the Comprehensive Examination, students may submit the Application for Admission to Candidacy form.
-A full description of the Comprehensive examination is described elsewhere in the handbook.
+All PhD students are required to complete their comprehensive examination by the end of their sixth term in residence (end of spring of the second year).
+After completing the Comprehensive Examination, students are eligible to submit the Application for Admission to Candidacy form.
+A full description of the Comprehensive examination is described in the handbook.